ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/what-is-rql.markdown

 {CODE-BLOCK: csharp}
 // Full collection query
-// Data source: The raw collection documents (Auto-index is Not created) from Employees
+// Data source: The raw collection documents (Auto-index is Not created) from "Employees"
 {CODE-BLOCK/}

 {CODE-BLOCK: csharp}
 // Collection query - by ID
-// Data source: The raw collection documents (Auto-index is Not created) from Employees where id() = "employees/1-A" {CODE-BLOCK/}
+// Data source: The raw collection documents (Auto-index is Not created) from "Employees" where id() = "employees/1-A" {CODE-BLOCK/}

 {CODE-BLOCK: csharp}
 // Dynamic query - with filtering
-// Data source: Auto-index (server uses an existing auto-index or creates a new one) from Employees where FirstName = "Laura"
+// Data source: Auto-index (server uses an existing auto-index or creates a new one) from "Employees" where FirstName = "Laura" {CODE-BLOCK/}
-{CODE-BLOCK/}

 {NOTE/}